zilto/mowidgets/README.md

   </p>

 > See the `examples/` directory to see complete files.

+## Known limitations
+- Using a [setup cell](https://docs.marimo.io/guides/reusing_functions/#1-create-a-setup-cell) cell in the primary notebook seems to create issues where the widget blocks the primary execution loop.
+Replacing the setup cell by regular cell avoids the problem.

 ## Next steps
 - Pass starting values to the `MoWidget` instance.
 This would allow to compose widgets together.
 (Idea well-received by the core dev team)